maxprofs-llc/wp2static/readme.txt

 === WP2Static ===
 Contributors: leonstafford
 Tags: security, performance, static
-Requires at least: 4.0
+Requires at least: 3.2
-Tested up to: 5.2.4
+Tested up to: 5.3
-Requires PHP: 7.2
+Requires PHP: 7.0
-Stable tag: 7.0
+Stable tag: 6.6.7

 Security & Performance via static website publishing.
 One plugin to solve WordPress's biggest problems.

 == Description ==

-WP2Static detects and crawls all HTML, CSS, JS, images and other resources in the WordPress site it is installed in, generating a self-contained static website, with URLs and other post-processing filters applied.

-It allows you to deploy the generated static site to a staging or production environment.
+Security & Performance via static website publishing.
+One plugin to solve WordPress's biggest problems.

 Keep using WordPress for what it's best at - managing content, but remove the security and performance headaches by publishing the site as static HTML.